fbreitwieser/pavian/README.md

 Pavian is a interactive browser application for analyzing and visualization metagenomics classification results from classifiers such as
 Kraken, Centrifuge and MetaPhlAn.
 Pavian also provides an alignment viewer for validation of matches to a particular genome.

-For more information look at the preprint at http://biorxiv.org/content/early/2016/10/31/084715.full.pdf+html .
-Please cite the preprint if you use Pavian in your research.
+For more information look at the publication at https://doi.org/10.1093/bioinformatics/btz715

+Pavian: interactive analysis of metagenomics data for microbiome studies and pathogen identification.
+FP Breitwieser, SL Salzberg - Bioinformatics, 2020

+Thank you for citing the publication if Pavian helps in your research :).

 You can try out Pavian at https://fbreitwieser.shinyapps.io/pavian/.